Angina (Typical = 3/3 symptoms, Atypical = 2/3)

 - Symptomatic

-- Contraindications: Many, but mostly summarized to any increased risk of bleeding (low platelets, brain metastases, history of aortic aneurysms, history of large GI bleeds, recent surgeries, etc.)
+- Contraindications: Many, but mostly summarized to any increased risk of bleeding (low platelets, intracranial malignancy, history of aortic aneurysms, history of large GI bleeds, recent surgeries, etc.)

 - After fibrinolysis, transfer to center with cardiac catheterization capabilities